ftl-mv-translation/ftl-mv-translation/README.md

 The script is written in Python and managed by poetry.
 A standard setuptools may install it as a package, or you may use poetry to manage the virtualenv and installtion process.

-The `mvko` command can be invoked with following setups:
+The `mvloc` command can be invoked with following setups:

 1. Use pip to install the package. (virtualenv is recommended)
-2. Use poetry to install the package (`poetry install`) then run it by `poetry run mvko`.
+2. Use poetry to install the package (`poetry install`) then run it by `poetry run mvloc`.

-All `mvko` subcommands starting with `batch-` generates `report.txt` file that contains logs and outputs of all task in the workflow.
+All `mvloc` subcommands starting with `batch-` generates `report.txt` file that contains logs and outputs of all task in the workflow.

 ## Workflows